-- 3.8.2.4.
-In all cases greater weight should be given to issues of prioritising the safety of children. - 3.8.3.
+- 5.8.2.4.
+In all cases greater weight should be given to issues of prioritising the safety and protection of children. - 5.8.3.
+The primary consideration relating to protecting children from future harm should include reference to the relevance of past family violence and its impact.
+Whilst past family violence may inform consideration of future harm to children under the existing law, this should not be left to implication or summation.
+The different and individual needs of children that have experienced family violence must be taken into account in considering their safety. - 5.8.4.
 In addition to the recognition of the Convention on the Rights of the Child, the best interest of the child factors contained in section 60CC should also contain reference to the importance of the primary carer relationship.
 In cases where children have been exposed to family violence, the impact of this violence and their additional vulnerabilities makes it essential that the importance of the primary carer in those circumstances is taken into account.